advancedtelematic/quickcheck-state-machine/README.md

 As a first example, let's implement and test programs using mutable references.
-Our implementation will be using `IORef`s, but let's start with a representation of what actions are possible with program using mutable references.
+Our implementation will be using `IORef`s, but let's start with a representation of what actions are possible with programs using mutable references.
 Our mutable references can be created, read from, written to and
 incremented: